Mitul0911/Notes-Application/README.md

 -> Configure the PostgreSQL database settings in application.properties

--> Run the application using your preferred method
+-> Run the application using your preferred method (mvn spring-boot:run or try any IDE)

 # Use the below postman collection for testing: